nlfiedler/zorigami/NOTES.md

     - Trees are nested, a la git
 * File content is stored in pack files
     - Large files are split across multiple pack files
-    - Small files are stored in whole
+    - Small files are combined into pack files
 * Pack files are stored remotely
 * Database is used to store metadata
-    - Database is saved just like any other file
+    - Database is saved just like any other file set

 ### Computer UUID